US/DS Light Blinking: Causes and Fixes

 While any modem can incur glitches causing a blinking US/DS light, you can take proactive measures to avoid connectivity headaches:

-• Update firmware routinely: Check manufacturer sites quarterly
+• Update router firmware routinely: Check quarterly

-• Maintain connections: Periodically reseat connectors that may vibrate loose
+• Maintain connections: Periodically reseat connectors

 • Handle modems and cables gently to prevent physical damage.